TheFehr/n8n-nodes-pocketbase/README.md

 ## Credentials

 Ensure you have an Auth collection in your PocketBase defined and the "Username/Password" Auth method turned on.
+Alternatively, you can use your administrator account and the "_superusers" collection which PocketBase creates automatically since [v0.23.0](https://github.com/pocketbase/pocketbase/releases/tag/v0.23.0).

 ## Compatibility